 '''

-shiftStr = this.rangeTemplate.argDec(multiplet.rangeMax, 0, f, this.deltaPrecision).argDec(multiplet.rangeMin, 0, f, this.deltaPrecision);
+shiftStr = this.rangeTemplate.argDec(multiplet.rangeMax, 0, 'f', this.deltaPrecision).argDec(multiplet.rangeMin, 0, 'f', this.deltaPrecision);

 '''

-You can select a multiplet report format as the default one, without allowing the user to modify it, just by removing the two slash symbols (before this sentence: Env.DefaultMultipletReporter = "My Multiplet Reporter";).
+You can select a multiplet report format as the default one, without allowing the user to modify it, just by removing the two slash symbols (before this sentence: <a href="mailto:Env.DefaultMultipletReporter" = "My Multiplet Reporter";).
 Please bear in mind that if you do that, you will not obtain any dialog box when you follow the Menu 'Multiplets Table/Report Special/Setup'.

-//Uncomment this line to make this reporter the default reporter, the saved settings will be ignored, the user will not be able to modify the reporter from MNova Env.DefaultMultipletReporter = "My Multiplet Reporter";
+''' //Uncomment this line to make this reporter the default reporter, the saved settings will be ignored, the user will not be able to modify the reporter from MNova Env.DefaultMultipletReporter = "My Multiplet Reporter"; '''